The Day Pink Floyd Co-Founder Syd Barrett Died

 Barrett's sister Rosemary called him "my lovably ordinary brother," in an interview with the Sunday Times.
 She said that he "simply couldn’t understand” the continued interest in his Pink Floyd years, saying he was "too absorbed in his own thoughts to spare time for his fans."
 According to the article, in addition to his paintings, Barrett had also begun a new project.
 "He read very deeply about the history of art and actually wrote a book about it," Rosemary said.
 The book, however, remains unfinished and unpublished.
 "He found his own mind so absorbing that he didn't want to be distracted," she added.

-The 10th anniversary of Barrett's passing has sparked another round of tributes.
-A special memorial for Barrett was scheduled in Cambridge, England for the fall of 2016.
-Several events are planned including the Cambridge Film Festival premiere of a new documentary, Get All That Ant?, which features stills and archive footage from the '60s, and images from London, San Francisco and Barrett's hometown of Cambridge.
+The 10th anniversary of Barrett's passing sparked another round of tributes.
+A special memorial for Barrett was scheduled in Cambridge, England.
+The Cambridge Film Festival premiered a new documentary, Get All That Ant?, which featured stills and archive footage from the '60s, and images from London, San Francisco and Barrett's hometown of Cambridge.

-A walking tour titled I Spy Syd in Cambridge will include stops at Barrett’s former family home, his school and the old homes of Gilmour and Waters.
-These events will coincide with the unveiling of a permanent memorial to Barrett in Cambridge on Oct.
-27. A tribute concert titled "Syd Barrett – A Celebration" will take place that same day, as well.
+A walking tour titled I Spy Syd in Cambridge also included stops at Barrett’s former family home, his school and the old homes of Gilmour and Waters.
+Those events coincided with the unveiling of a permanent memorial to Barrett in Cambridge and a tribute concert titled "Syd Barrett – A Celebration."